-The official Enlightenment IRC channels, hosted on the Freenode network, are often the quickest way to communicate with fellow developers.
+The official Enlightenment IRC channels, hosted on the Libera Chat network, are often the quickest way to communicate with fellow developers.
 Available in English, German, French, and Korean, the channels are accessible 24/7 and are open to both developers and end-users.

 Connection information is as follows:

 The Enlightenment Project maintains several mailing lists, full details of which are available on the Contact page.
 The developer-focused lists, which are available in English only, are as follows: